nvsibiya/zero_day/README.md

-This folder contains Tasks for my ALS SE Vagrant project
+#Create and setup your Git and GitHub account
+This Repo contasts tasks for the **Vagrant** tasks.